tvierling/scala-resource-simple/README.md

 What about exceptions thrown by `close()`?
 ------------------------------------------

-There is a scoped function holder in `object org.duh.resource.AutoResource.exceptionHandler`.
-This is an instance of `scala.util.DynamicVariable`, which can be set for a given code block and automatically reset afterwards:
+There is a scoped function holder in [`AutoResource.exceptionHandler`](https://tvierling.github.io/scala-resource-simple/latest/api/org/duh/resource/AutoResource$.html).
+This is an instance of [`DynamicVariable`](http://www.scala-lang.org/api/current/scala/util/DynamicVariable.html), which can be set for a given code block and automatically reset afterwards:

     def readFirstLine(infile: String): String = {
       AutoResource.exceptionHandler.withValue(e => e.printStackTrace()) {